hanifisenturk/A-better-approach-to-hoisting/README.md

 ### The Creation Phase for FEC

 For FEC, an object is created.
 This object contains the variables and function declarations which are defined in the function's scope and an array-like object which is called "argument" object.
 That object contains function's arguments.
-The "this" keyword and the scope chain is created as well.
+The "this" keyword and the scope chain are created as well.

 ## So, What is hoisting?

 As we talked about in the creation phase of the execution context, an object contains the variables and function declarations.
 The engine scans the codes all the way down.
 When it encounters a variable, it stores that variable without its value.
 Instead, it adds a placeholder which is a special keyword "undefined".
 During the execution phase, the engine scans the codes again and dedicates the real value to variable.
 That's why when we want to use the variable before define it, we see "undefined" in the console.

 For function declarations, the situation is a little different.
-In the creation phase, the engine saves the function to the memory and during the execution phase we can access to that function before defining it.
+In the creation phase, the engine saves the function to the memory and during the execution phase we can access to that function before define it.

 The name of this operation is "hoisting". :)))

-!!

 WARNING: THIS IS NOT A FULL DETAILED HOISTING DOCUMENTATION.
-THIS IS NOT USED FOR EDUCATIONAL PURPOSES.
+DO NOT USE FOR EDUCATIONAL PURPOSES.